OnkarBhattacharya/PortfolioForge/README.md

 **PortfolioForge is a next-generation platform that empowers professionals across all industries to create stunning, AI-powered portfolios in minutes, not hours.
 We are revolutionizing how professional identity is presented online.**

+## Project Status (November 2025)

+This project recently underwent a significant dependency overhaul to resolve a critical security vulnerability and a persistent dependency conflict.
+The key resolutions include:

+- **Dependency Conflict Resolution:** A stubborn dependency conflict related to the `next` package was resolved by a series of aggressive debugging steps, including the removal of `node_modules`, `package-lock.json`, `.next`, and other cached artifacts, followed by a final `npm install --force`.
+- **Security Vulnerability Patched:** A critical security vulnerability in Next.js was identified via `npm audit` and patched by running `npm audit fix --force`.
+- **Testing Framework Configuration:** The `vite.config.ts` file was restored and configured to handle the project's specific needs, including path aliasing and the separation of Vitest and Playwright test runners.

 ## The Vision: Democratizing Professional Storytelling

 In today's digital-first economy, a powerful online portfolio is no longer optional—it's essential.
 However, creating one is a time-consuming, technically challenging, and often frustrating process.
 PortfolioForge solves this problem by leveraging cutting-edge AI to automate and elevate portfolio creation, making it accessible to everyone from software engineers and graphic designers to marketers and legal experts.